iainelder/sceptre-dev-notes/dev-notes/update-asg-hook.md

 * e52908b deprecates asg_scheduled_actions in favor of asg_scaling_processes.
 * d300d20 documents deprecation as a feature of version 1.3.0.
-* c995826 replaces aws_scheduled_actions with asg_scaling_processes in the hook docs examples and deletes the asg_scheduled_actions implementation and tests.
+* c995826 replaces asg_scheduled_actions with asg_scaling_processes in the hook docs examples and deletes the asg_scheduled_actions implementation and tests.
 * ec06452 changes the entry_points setting in setup.py to add a mapping for the built-in hooks asg_scaling_processes and cmd.
 It maps the asg_scaling_processes hook to the deleted name asg_scheduled_actions!
 * ac9e439 replaces setup.py with pyproject.toml.
 The replacement retains the name of the deleted hook as the entry point. in `tool.poetry.plugins."sceptre.hooks"`.